ASOHF/ASOHF.github.io/get_ASOHF.md

 This will create an ASOHF folder in your working directory, inside of which you fill find:

 - The source code of ASOHF.
-- An `input_files` folder, which contains the compilation and the runtime parameters files.
+- An `./input_files` folder, which contains the compilation and the runtime parameters files.
-- An `output_files` folder, where the catalogues will be saved.
+- An `./output_files` folder, where the catalogues will be saved.

 ### Folder structure

-Besides the folders described above, the code also requires you to create a `simulation` folder, which can be a symlink to the folder containing your simulation results.
+Besides the folders described above, the code also requires you to create a `./simulation` folder, which can be a symlink to the folder containing your simulation results.

 ```bash
 ln -s /path/to/your/simulation ./simulation
 ```
 #### MASCLET users:

-Note that, if using the MASCLET native reader (```FLAG_MASCLET=1```, see [the section on input data](input_data)), the corresponding folder is `simu_masclet`.
+Note that, if using the MASCLET native reader (```FLAG_MASCLET=1```, see [the section on input data](input_data)), the corresponding folder is `./simu_masclet`.

 ### Compilation